Sastik/Basic_LINUX_Tutorial_Document/README.md

   It is much more powerful with more functions and facilities than ifconfig command

-   [4:25 pm, 20/07/2022] Sastik Kumar🙃🤟: Used to much more powerful with more functions and facilities than ifconfig command.
+   Used to much more powerful with more functions and facilities than ifconfig command.

-[4:25 pm, 20/07/2022] Sastik Kumar🙃🤟: Used to show all ip address associated an all network devices [4:30 pm, 20/07/2022] Sastik Kumar🙃🤟: Used to show of an particular interface [4:31 pm, 20/07/2022] Sastik Kumar🙃🤟: Itis used to display link layers information [4:32 pm, 20/07/2022] Sastik Kumar🙃🤟: This link option when used with -s option  tp show the statistics of the various network
+ Used to show all ip address associated an all network devices

+ Used to show of an particular interface

+ Itis used to display link layers information

+ This link option when used with -s option  tp show the statistics of the various network

-[4:35 pm, 20/07/2022] Sastik Kumar🙃🤟: This command helps you to see the rout packets your network will take as set in your table
+ This command helps you to see the rout packets your network will take as set in your table

-[4:36 pm, 20/07/2022] Sastik Kumar🙃🤟: This is used to assign an ip address to an interface [4:37 pm, 20/07/2022] Sastik Kumar🙃🤟: This is used to delete an an assignment ip address to an interface.
+ This is used to assign an ip address to an interface

+ This is used to delete an an assignment ip address to an interface.

-[4:37 pm, 20/07/2022] Sastik Kumar🙃🤟: This option enables a network inter face.
+ This option enables a network inter face.

-[4:38 pm, 20/07/2022] Sastik Kumar🙃🤟: This command  can monitor and displays the state of devices address and routes continuosly
+ This command  can monitor and displays the state of devices address and routes continuosly

    #  $ss 🐱‍👤
   Used to show network statistics.
 Ss is faster version of netstate command .
 Ss is essential for gathering network information  and troubleshooting network issues